-Committed: Fund balance that can only be used for specific purposes determined by the District's highest level of decision making authority Committed amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action it employed to previously commit the funds.
+Committed: Fund balance that can only be used for specific purposes determined by the District's highest level of decision making authority in the form of a motion by the Board.
+Committed amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action it employed to previously commit the funds.
 Committed fund balance is the result of either a policy of the Board or motions were passed at a Board meeting committing the funds.
 The motions passed are usually the result of budget revisions.

 Assigned: Fund balance that is constrained by the District's intent to be used for specific purposes, but are neither restricted nor committed.
-Intent should be expressed by the Board or Finance Committee.
+Intent should be expressed by the Board.